Haley Turner, MSW^Rifle High School Clinician

 Recognizing a critical need for accessible bilingual mental health resources in the Roaring Fork Valley, Mariana pursued a Master of Science in Mental Health Research in Barcelona, Spain.
 There, she collaborated with renowned research labs pioneering advancements in mental health through cutting-edge neuroimaging technologies.
 Currently, Mariana is pursuing her second master's degree in counseling, driven by her commitment to making a significant impact at the Aspen Hope Center—an organization she deeply admires.
 With her bicultural and bilingual background, Mariana aims to leverage her expertise as a vital resource for mental health within her community.

-Rachel Matheson^MSW^Basalt High School Clinician
+Rachel Matheson, MSW, SWC^Basalt High School Clinician

 Rachel grew up in Glenwood Springs and is very happy to be back living in the Roaring Fork Valley.
 She earned an Associates of Arts degree from Colorado Mountain College, a Bachelors of Arts degree in Psychology from Fort Lewis College and a Master of Social Work degree from Colorado State University.
 Rachel has an SWC certificate and is pursuing a LCSW certificate.
 Rachel uses techniques including motivational interviewing, cognitive behavioral therapy, narrative therapy and somatic therapy; and she focuses on the strengths and unique experience of each person with whom she works.
 As a school-based clinician, Rachel will support the mental wellness of students and the school community to the best of her ability.
 She believes in the power of listening, resilience, mindset, curiosity and the impact that experiences and environments can have on people.